MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/repl.md

 Xamarin.UITest will resume executing the rest of the test when the REPL is closed.

 ## Using the REPL
 The REPL provides an instance of `IApp` that will allow interaction with the application.
 The REPL also provides two commands that are useful for creating Xamarin.UITests, the `tree` command and the `copy` command.

 A common workflow is to use the `tree` command or `IApp.Flash` to identify views on the screen and to obtain meta-data about those views.
-That information is used to to create `AppQueries` and spike out the steps that will make up a test.
+That information is used to create `AppQueries` and spike out the steps that will make up a test.
 Then the `copy` command can be used to copy that work to the clipboard so that it may be pasted into the test.

 ## Discovering Views With the tree Command
 The `tree` command will display a hierarchical list of the views that are visible on the screen:

 #### [Visual Studio](#tab/vswin/)